MatrixManAtYrService/htutil/README.md

 Vi IMproved[6;37Hversion 9.0.2136[7;33Hby Bram Moolenaar et al.[8;24HVim is open source and freely distributable[10;32HHelp poor children in Uganda!
 ```

+`[6;37H` here means "row 6 column 37".
+These numbers would be different if my terminal had been a different width when I captured that string.
-Working with `vim`'s actual output means working in a different world than what you actually see in your terminal.
+This makes working with `vim`'s actual output quite different than working with the strings that you actually see on your screen.

 [ht](https://github.com/andyk/ht) simplifies this by connecting the subprocess (`vim` in this case) to a fake terminal.
 It lets you see how the output is rendered, rather than working with the output prior to rendering.